-Fast forward to now, and Stephen still works closely with Steve, enjoying regular mentoring sessions that he says provide foresight and strategic support that is very much appreciated.
+Fast forward to now, and Stephen still works from time to time with Steve, enjoying ad hoc mentoring sessions that he says still provide tremendous foresight and strategic support that is very much appreciated.

 hameln pharmaceuticals supply generic, or unbranded, medicines to NHS and private hospitals as well as wholesalers.
 They specialise in providing critical care medicines that are cost effective and use intelligent packaging design to help reduce the likelihood of medication error.

 Stephen Watkin is the Sales and Marketing Director Europe/MENA for hameln and has worked within the business for many years.

 The Problem – Struggling to keep up with the pace of growth

 Stephen brought Steve onboard during a time of rapid growth, when the business was expanding but strategy and process were lagging behind.
 In his words, they’d “grown without changing the way they saw the business.”

 Stephen wanted someone who had experience of industry and big business to take a look at what was going on and offer some advice and insight.

 What Did We Do?